Skip to content

 Image Credit: Enrica/ ProfileTree

-The Archduke Ferdinand Maximilian of Hapsburg purchased the land firstly in 1855 and it was part of his private residence for almost 10 years.
-The original idea for the garden consisted of orange and lemon trees which unfortunately did not survive the first winter.
-The garden has been reconstructed many times, and it’s now mostly home for holm-oaks and some examples of exotic Mediterranean plants.
-Among the other items of decor planned by Maximilian there is also a series of cannons, which were a gift from Leopold I and are aligned along the terrace overlooking the sea.
+The Archduke Ferdinand Maximilian of Hapsburg purchased the land first in 1855, and it was part of his private residence for almost 10 years.
+The original idea for the garden consisted of orange and lemon trees, which unfortunately did not survive the first winter.
+The garden has been reconstructed many times, and it’s now mostly home to holm-oaks and some examples of exotic Mediterranean plants.
+Among the other items of decor planned by Maximilian, there is also a series of cannons, which were a gift from Leopold I and are aligned along the terrace overlooking the sea.

-It is kind of impossible to miss out on Trieste after these attractions and sweet treats.
-A place with such gorgeous views, and bustling city environment, begs to be visited.
+After these attractions and sweet treats, it is impossible not to visit Trieste.
+A place with such gorgeous views and a bustling city environment begs to be visited.

 Leave a comment